 In the digital age, self-publishing is a viable way to publish your book and get it into the hands of a lot of readers.
 There are several self publishing strategies you can use to help build your author platform and market your book successfully.

-Whether you are just starting your self-publishing career or your writing career is somewhat established, as a writer, you’re always looking to reach more readers.
-Expanding your marketing strategy is an effective way to generate more sales and publicity.
+Whether you are just starting your self-publishing career or your writing career is somewhat established, you’re always looking to reach more readers.
+Expanding your strategy is an effective way to generate more sales and publicity.

 Consistent book sales and a writing career will come from creating genuine fans of your work–and you as an author!
 In turn, these fans can create solid user-generated content–such as book reviews, recommendations, or fan art.

-The best part about self-publishing is that you have complete control to promote your book on whatever marketing channels you deem beneficial to sell books.
+The best part about self-publishing is that you have complete control to promote your book on whatever marketing channels you deem beneficial to sell your self published book.